 If you’re not following up on every buyer lead you receive and asking if they need to sell their current property to purchase their next home, you’re losing a listing for every two leads you ignored.

 Too crunched for lead response?
 This is a huge issue for so many teams.
 Leverage lead response and nurturing service like BoomTown’s Success Assurance Program.
-You get expert lead response concierges acting on your behalf to response to every lead, 24/7, in as little as 90 seconds, and they’ll nurture them for up to a year!
+You get expert lead response concierges acting on your behalf to response to every lead who takes action, 24/7, in as little as 90 seconds, and they’ll nurture them for up to a year!

 You can land those listings if you have the tools to create amazing experience for your potential sellers (without taking more time and resources from your day).
 In many cases, homeowners are unaware of the possibilities to upsize, downsize, get a huge return, you-name-it, and it’s your job as an agent and trustworthy expert, to help them navigate the market, understand their options, and deliver the ideal customer experience.